Franchises for Sale

 We worked together to restructure a steel roll-forming business and this gave us a greater insight into the building industry.
 It also got us interested in starting our own business in the industry, and Mr Carports was born.

-We began by employing excellent tradespeople to build high-quality structures at a fair price, working closely with customers to ensure their satisfaction with the finished product.
-We found that by being professional in our approach; arriving to appointments on time and leaving a written quotation at the first meeting, our success rate boomed.
+We began by employing excellent tradespeople to build high-quality structures – carports, verandahs, pergolas and decks – at a fair price.
+We worked closely with customers to ensure their satisfaction with the finished product.
+We found that by being professional in our approach, arriving to appointments on time and leaving a written quotation at the first meeting, the business quickly became successful.

-The business grew until we were unable to cope with the demand.
-We knew we had a great business model to work with so we decided to franchise and approached a couple of local builders in South Australia to open our first franchise.
+We knew we had a great business model to work with, so we decided to franchise and approached a couple of local builders in South Australia to open our first franchise.

-In early 2009 Outside Concepts Franchising Pty Ltd purchased the Mr Carports franchising operation.
+This occurred in 1996.
+In early 2009, Outside Concepts Franchising Pty Ltd purchased the Mr Carports franchising operation.
 This change in name better reflects the diversity of outdoor structures we are now building and the expectation in the community to be flexible and adaptable to their needs.

 It is critical that the franchisee enjoys people and possesses good communication skills and native intelligence.
 It is a necessity of the job to be well-presented, well-spoken, consistent, with an eye for detail and the organisational skills and ability to project-manage a job from quote to completion.

 The cost of a franchise, including training, is $57,500 +GST.

 You will need working capital of around $10,000 for advertising—it takes between 6 and 12 months for a franchisee to start achieving their potential in sales and income.